Types of cracks in your home

 It can be difficult to prevent cracks forming in the walls of your home, because the cause of the crack is rarely visible before the damage is done.

-One thing you can control is checking for any drainage issues and leaky pipes.
+One thing you can do is check for any drainage issues and leaky pipes.
 Water damage is a cause of severe cracks forming, so preventing this is a good step in protecting your home.

 If it’s a more severe crack and you’re worried about potential structural damage, you should consult a professional structural engineer immediately.

-You can compare the costs of home insurance cover with us in just a few minutes.
-We’ll help you find the right level of cover at a price that suits you.
+You can compare the cost of home insurance cover with us in just a few minutes.
+We’ll help you search for the right level of cover at a price that suits you.

 Protect your home and see if you can save by finding a cheaper home insurance deal with us today.